JackBekket/Hellper/lib/localai/audioRecognition/README.md

 #### GetEnvsForSST:

 This function retrieves the AI endpoint URL and voice recognition model from environment variables.
-It first retrieves the AI endpoint URL from the `AI_ENDPOINT` environment variable and appends the voice recognition suffix from the `VOICE_RECOGNITION_SUFFIX` environment variable.
-If the suffix is not set, it defaults to `/v1/audio/transcriptions`.
+It first retrieves the AI endpoint URL from the `AI_ENDPOINT` environment variable and appends the voice recognition endpoint from the `VOICE_RECOGNITION_ENDPOINT` environment variable.
+If the endpoint is not set, it defaults to `/v1/audio/transcriptions`.
 The function then retrieves the voice recognition model from the `VOICE_RECOGNITION_MODEL` environment variable and defaults to "whisper-1" if not set.
 Finally, it returns the AI endpoint URL and voice recognition model.

 ```
 audioRecognition/